polterguy/phosphorusfive/core/p5.webapp/system42/components/common-windows/show-lambda/README.md

 Due to the nature of Hyperlambda, being an input/output language, changing as you execute parts of it, this window is actually highly useful, for watching parts of your code, at the point you invoke your window.
-If you don't know what a piece of code looks like, at some specific point in your execution, then this is easily viewed, by invoking the show-lambda window, at the point in your code, where you wish to inspect the code, and its data.
+If you don't know what a piece of code looks like, at some specific point in your execution, then this is easy to see, by invoking the show-lambda window, at the point in your code, where you wish to inspect the code, and its data.

 You can create multiple windows of this type, during one request.
-The last window you create though, will be shown at the top, and so on.
+The last window you create, will be shown above the previous window you created.